offbynull/learn/Bioinformatics/input/input.md

  * \[AA\]AT
  * A\[AA\]T

-If we go ahead and ignore overlaps, we can think of the k-mers occurring in a string as insertions.
+If you go ahead and ignore overlaps, you can think of the k-mers occurring in a string as insertions.
 For example, imagine a sequence of length 7 and the 2-mer AA.
-If we were to inject 2 instances of AA into the sequence to get it to reach length 7, how would that look?
+If you were to inject 2 instances of AA into the sequence to get it to reach length 7, how would that look?

 2 instances of a 2-mer is 4 characters has a length of 5.
 To get the sequence to end up with a length of 7 after the insertions, the sequence needs to start with a length of 3: